How Much Does a Radiology Technician Make?

 radiology technicians work with X-ray machines.
 They help prepare patients for the exam, operate the equipment, and keep patient records.
 They are also known as radiographers, and they work inside hospitals or diagnostic imaging centers under the supervision of a medical doctor.
 Radical technicians follow safety protocols closely, protecting patients and coworkers from unnecessary radiation exposure.
 Radiographers have to complete an associate degree program in radiology, which takes two years to complete.

-Here Are Three Reasons You Should Consider a Career in Radiology
+The Following are Reasons You Should Consider a Radiology Career

 A Radiologist in Nigeria typically earns around 1,010,000 NGN per month.
 Salaries range from 547,000 NGN (lowest) to 1,530,000 NGN (highest).